 The acceptance targets for GEH were initially developed for travel demand models, and thus may not be appropriate for microsimulation models.

 Since the original intent of the GEH formula was to evaluate daily or hourly volumes, was it appropriate to apply the GEH formula to 15-minute volumes?

+Depending on whether the modeled value was higher or lower than the target value, the same incremental difference could result in different GEH values.
+This seems to indicate that a model may be a closer match to reality depending on whether the model outputs are above or below the target value.
+Does this make sense?

 Did it make sense to apply travel time realism tests to short routes, especially if performing travel speed realism tests on the same segment?